 The ideal degree candidate will have a passion for the business and industry rather than simply be a lover of sports.
 The MBA with a Concentration in Sport Business is a “direct admit” program: applicants should apply via the program Website: http://business.usf.edu/programs/graduate/sport-entertainment/ rather than to the College’s MBA Office.

+Total Minimum hours with this concentration: 33 hours

-Concentration Requirements – 15 credit hours
+Concentration Requirements – 19 credit hours

-In addition to the 17 hours of required MBA coursework, students complete:
+In addition to the 14 hours of required MBA coursework, students complete: